KibromBerihu/TumorLocationProfiler/README.md

 A post-processing was developed to ensure the quality of the spleen segmentation.-->

 Initially, we employed a publicly available AI model, ![TotalSegmentator](https://github.com/wasserth/TotalSegmentator), to automatically segment the spleen from baseline CT images.
-Subsequently, a post-processing method was developed to ensure the quality of the spleen segmentation, as ### quality control.
+Subsequently, a post-processing method was developed to ensure the quality of the spleen segmentation, as **quality control**.

 Second, the tumor locations delineated by experts on baseline PET/CT images were overlapped with the spleen segmentations.
 Following this, new biomarkers were calculated to characterize the tumor's location relative to the spleen.